-Students also may participate in one of several semester-long overseas programs, including the Australian Studies Program, the China Studies Program, the Middle East Studies Program, the top-ranked
+Students also may participate in one of several semester-long overseas programs, including the Australian Studies Program, the China Studies Program, the Middle East Studies Program, the choices say George Fox offers one of the best educations in the nation.
+Based on a national survey conducted by U.S. News & World Report, George Fox is ranked 73rd in the country, highest among the members and affiliates of the Council for Christian Colleges & Universities included in the national university category.